 Rev'd Tim Ball1999 - 2011

 Their portraits adorn the walls of the Clergy Vestry.

 The current Vicar is Rev'd Keith Roddy 2012 -

 In recent years the Church had, in addition to the Incumbent, been served by a Curate.

 Several of the previous Incumbents were appointed Chaplains to H.M..
-Prison, adjacent to the Church and this appointment is now held by the present Incumbent.
+Prison, adjacent to the Church.
 The first Parish Magazine was published in January, 1932.

 In June 1933, it was first suggested the provision of an oak screen would be an improvement to the furnishings of the Church but the scheme was shelved until 1937 because of more pressing needs.
 The architect Wykeham Chancellor suggested the design.
 It consists of oak and is of classic design with a moulded top rail.
 The frieze rail is beautified with carving of the late 17th century consisting of a floral design alternating with paterae.
 The styles are also typical of the period and are suitably carved, each alternative style being carved with vases of various designs overflowing with flowers, foliage and fruit.This work was carried out by E.W.
 Beckwith of Coggeshall who has been responsible for some of the most beautiful of oak work in Essex Churches, including the handsome screen in Saffron Walden Church.

 The screen was dedicated by the Reverend G.J.
 Hodgins, Rector of Alvechurch, Worcestershire, uncle of the church's second Vicar, on 14th February, 1937 at the Morning Service.
 This Screen has since been lowered to blend in with the re-ordering of the Chancel.

 The Processional Cross, now in the Sanctuary, was given as a memorial and was dedicated at Evensong on Easter Day, 1933.
 It is inscribed as follows:-